Homemade Chicken Noodle Soup Recipe

 While the noodles are doing their thing, grab another pot and melt some butter over medium heat.
 Toss in your carrots and celery and sauté them for about 5 minutes until they start to soften.
 Add the onions next and continue cooking everything for another 2 minutes before stirring in the minced garlic.
 Let it cook for about 30 seconds, just until it’s fragrant.

-Sauté the carrots, celery, onions and garlic in butter.
+Toss in the diced onion, carrots, celery, and garlic in a pot with olive oil.

 Bring it all together